frikky/firestore-rollback-go/README.md

 }

 // MyData represents a value from Firestore.
 The type definition depends on the
 // format of your database.
+// string = StringValue
+// int/int64 = IntegerValue
+// bool = BooleanValue
+// .. etc
 type MyData struct {
-	Original struct {
-		StringValue string `json:"stringValue"`
-	} `json:"original"`
+	Original rollback.StringValue `json:"original"`
 }

 // Now that you got it parsed into MyData, you will have to fix the data to rollback
-// This will give you back a map[string]interface that can be sent back to backend
+// This will give you back a map[string]interface
+// Rolls back your data for you (with transforms) writtenData, firestoreReturn, err := rollback.Rollback(
+	ctx,
+	firestoreClient,
+	firestoreValue.Name, 		// The path from the struct above firestoreValue.Fields, 		// The parsed data you have )

+// To just get the interface decoded itself into a map[string]interface{}
 data := fsf.GetInterface(oldValue.Fields)
 // ret, err := client.Collection("THISCOLLECTION").Doc("THISDOC").Set(ctx, data)
 // if err != nil {